 Whether you're looking to start or grow your business in Denver, we've got resources and ideas to get your enterprise up and running--and thriving--as quickly as possible.

 OED's business development professionals maintain regular hours at OED@Commons, our offices in The Commons on Champa at 1245 Champa St. We offer free advisory sessions (appointments preferred, but walk-ins welcome) as well as training and workshops on a range of topics.
 Come see us!
-Here's the Summer 2015 schedule.
+Here's the Fall/Winter 2015 schedule.

 For fresh-food grocery projects, both new and expansions, start by learning about Denver FRESH.

 LET'S TALK!
 We know that every business, and every business owner, is unique.
 If you'd rather start with personalized attention from one of our staff members:

 When OED launched The Welton Design/Development Challenge, the proposals submitted and projects funded spanned a range of size and purpose.
 One of the smaller winning projects, and thus the first to be completed, was Rosenberg’s Bagels at 2714 Welton, an older building rich with community history and formerly known as The Arcade.

 OED’s $75,000 investment in early 2014 to fund pre-development has helped make Rosenberg’s a true hot spot along the Welton Corridor.
 Today, loyal customers pack the deli on weekends and the owner is hoping to expand with a catering business in an adjacent space.